Once scientists asked the question and it was not an obvious

 |

-A few scientists and the science writers
+A few scientists and the science journalists

 who listened to them began to warn that the ocean circulation might